vadimnet/FastAPI-project/README.md

-# FastAPI project without using ORM
+# FastAPI-project without using ORM